grommet/grommet/src/js/components/DataTable/README.md

 **sort**

 Which property to sort on and which direction to sort.
+When 'external'
+      is true, it indicates that the caller will take care of sorting the 'data' via 'onSort'.
+Otherwise, the existing data will be sorted within DataTable.

 ```
 {
   direction:
     asc
     desc,
+  external: boolean,
   property: string
 }
 ```